 Days at Sea

 Our week started and ended with Sea Days.
 These were days of continuous sailing as we’ve experienced on past cruises except the nearly constant scenery!
 Traveling the Inside Passage means there is almost always land on both sides of the ship.
 When we’ve sailed in the Caribbean, Sea Days meant literally ocean as far as the eye could see.
 This difference caught our attention and kept us outdoors on our verandah or on one of the upper decks quite a bit.
 My parents even spotted a whale from their room one afternoon.
 Truly, you never knew what you might see.

 We did spend some time indoors as well.
 I always squeeze in an animation class or two.
-We also enjoyed crafts, the shows, and a did bit of shopping – had to scoop up a few exclusive Alaska Cruise souvenirs.
+We also enjoyed crafts, the shows, attended the Royal Tea, and a did bit of shopping – had to scoop up a few exclusive Alaska Cruise souvenirs.